 In addition to CDBG-CV-1 funds, on September 11, 2020, the City of Rocklin was also notified that it had received \$299,113 in a third round of CDBG-CV-3 funding from the CARES Act.
-The City released two rounds of Notices of Funding Availability (NOFA's) for the CDBG-CV-3 funds on December 18, 2020 and May 14, 2021 to solicit proposals from non-profits and other entities to utilize the CDBG-CV-3 funds.
-Applications for CDBG-CV-3 funds were only submitted by two entities and the combined requested funding amounts did not equal the total amount of funds available.
-Approval of the second substantial amendment to the 2020 Annual Action Plan was approved by the City Council on August 10, 2021 and included the following programs:
+Approval of the second substantial amendment to the 2020 Annual Action Plan was approved by the City Council on August 10, 2021.
+All grant funds were not allocated during that amendment.